-Foreign direct investment (FDI), via green-field investment and cross-border mergers and acquisitions, is an increasingly important driver of globalisation.
+Foreign direct investment (FDI), in new facilities and cross-border mergers and acquisitions, has been an important driver of globalisation.

-The European Union is the world's largest investor abroad.
-Despite the growing importance of emerging economies as hosts to foreign-owned firms, the EU also remains the largest recipient of FDI.
-Within the Union, FDI flows are a crucial element for the consolidation of the internal market, while investments to and from the rest of the world ensure that the EU is well positioned in world markets and well integrated in worldwide technology flows.
+Within the European Union, FDI flows are a crucial element for the consolidation of the Single Market, while investments to and from the rest of the world ensure that the EU is well positioned in world markets and able to profit from worldwide technology flows.

-Furthermore, rapid technological progress, particularly in transport and information and communication technologies, increasingly allows firms to separate and reorganise their production processes, locating different parts of their activities at sites around the world according to the advantages they offer.
-Therefore, FDI is at core of the international fragmentation of production activities, which is changing the location of economic activities across the world.
+Furthermore, rapid technological progress, particularly in transport and information and communication technologies, increasingly allows firms to separate and reorganise their production processes, locating different parts of their activities around the world according to the advantages they offer.
+Therefore, FDI is at core of the international fragmentation of production activities, within global value chains.